-There are three Kindle eReaders to choose between at the moment (not including the kid’s one), and of these the Kindle Oasis is the biggest, the most expensive, and the best in terms of features and functions.
+There are three Kindle eReaders to choose between at the moment (not including the kid’s one), and of these the Kindle Oasis is the biggest, the most expensive, and one of the best Kindles in terms of features and functions.
 That doesn’t necessarily mean it's the best eReader for you, however.

 At £229.99 (and up), it’s quite an investment for a device that may have some really nice features, and look fantastic, but that doesn't actually do a whole lot more than the basic, entry level Kindle does.
 That's the one that costs a mere £79.99.
 But that can’t be the whole story.

 We took a closer look at the Kindle Oasis, reviewing it in depth to try and guide you through the specs and the options you need to know about… as well as why Amazon charges so much money for this particular eReader.
 It's undoubtedly a fantastic piece of hardware, but we still have reservations.